 Prioritize the most popular pages on your website first.
-Most businesses have a few, specific pages that bring in the majority of their traffic -- often the homepage, "About" page, "Contact Us" page, and maybe one or two of your most popular blog posts.
-Read this blog post to learn how to figure out which pages to prioritize, and how to optimize them.
+Most businesses have a few specific pages that bring in most of their traffic — often the homepage, "About" page, "Contact Us" page, and maybe one or two of your most popular blog posts.
+This blog post will help you figure out which pages to prioritize and how to optimize them.

 Finally, be sure to take advantage of free lead management software and apps for startups.
-Affording marketing in general is a big challenge in and of itself, so finding and implementing the most robust free marketing tools can be a game changer.
-HubSpot's free marketing tools, for example, has features like a form-scraping tool that scrapes any pre-existing forms you have on your website and adds those contacts to your existing contact database.
-It also lets you new pop-ups, hello bars, or slide-ins -- called "lead flows" -- that'll help you turn website visitors into leads immediately.
+Affording marketing, in general, is a big challenge in and of itself, so finding and implementing the most robust free marketing tools can be a game-changer.

 How to Fix It: